Sch8ill/mcclient-lib/docs.md

 | timestamp               | yes     | yes        | yes   | yes         | res.timstamp             |
 | response as dictonary   | yes     | yes        | yes   | yes         | res.res                  |

 ## Base client

 You can also write your own client using the [BaseClient](https://github.com/Sch8ill/MCClient-lib/blob/master/mcclient/base_client.py "github.com/Sch8ill/MCClient-lib/mcclient/base_client.py") class as a foundation.
-An example of this is this simple [login script](https://github.com/Sch8ill/MCClient-lib/blob/master/examples/login.py "github.com/Sch8ill/MCClient-lib/examples/login.py").

 ## Scanning

 This client is very usefull for scanning since it allows alredy connected sockets to be implanted into the client.
 Here is an example:

 ```python
 from mcclient import SLPClient